Agatha Harkness: Powers and abilities

 Agatha Harkness is a powerful magic user.
 She is also an expert in arcane knowledge.
-Harkness can manipulate magical forces for numerous effects by invoking beings or objects existing in vast dimensions tangential to Earth through spell recitations, such as psychokinesis, levitation, and the tapping of extra-dimensional energy.
 She erased the memories of Wanda Maximoff dealing with her children with a spell.
 She displayed powerful telepathic abilities.

-Agatha Harkness was initially presented as an elderly woman who had kept herself alive for centuries through magic.
-However, a mystical rebirth results in Agatha aging backwards into a young woman, which also vastly increases her powers.
+Agatha Harkness was initially presented simply as an elderly woman with magical powers and a feline familiar; later it was disclosed that she had kept herself alive for centuries through magic.
+A mystical rebirth results in Harkness aging backwards into a young woman, which also vastly increases her powers.

 Ebony

-Agatha owns a familiar black cat named Ebony.
-She possesses the capability to transform into a large ferocious wildcat of great strength, speed, and claws.
-Ebony was eventually sacrificed by Agatha in a ritual to gain precognitive powers.
+Harkness owns a familiar black cat named Ebony.
+Ebony was able to transform into a large ferocious wildcat of great strength, speed, and claws.
+Ebony was eventually sacrificed by Harkness in a ritual to gain precognitive powers.
 She is later resurrected through unknown methods.

 Reception

 Critical response

 Deirdre Kaye of Scary Mommy called Agatha Harkness a "role model" and a "truly heroic" female character.
 The A.V.
 Club ranked Agatha Harkness 38th in their "100 Best Marvel Characters" list.